 Andre-Jaques Garnerin (1769-1823), French aeronaut, balloonist and inventor of the frameless parachute.
-On 22 October 1797 he made the world's first successful parachute jump from a balloon above Parc Monceau in Paris at a height of about 1000 metres.
-After cutting loose from the balloon, his umbrella-shaped, seven-metre diameter parachute gave him a hard but safe landing.
-He went on to give exhibitions of parachuting in cities throughout northern Europe.
-Artwork from 'Aerostation - Aviation' (1911) by French civil engineer Max de Nansouty (1854-1913), part of the 'Les merveilles de la science' series of 1867-1891 by Louis Figuier.
+In October 1797 he made the world's first successful parachute jump.
+It was made from a balloon above Parc Monceau in Paris at a height of about 1000 metres.
+Garnerin cut loose the balloon from the basket, to which the parachute was attached, and the umbrella-shaped, seven metre diameter parachute opened.
+Garnerin had a hard but safe landing.
+He went on to perform numerous more parachute jumps from balloons, giving exhibitions of parachuting in cities throughout northern Europe.

 Model release not required.
 Property release not required.